 Bacteria only need 8 hours to multiply an astonishing 16 million times.
-Are you worried about germs and bacteria infecting the areas around you?
-Are you searching for quick, low-cost, and non-toxic disinfectant solutions?
+Are you worried about germs and bacteria, and viruses infecting the areas around you?
+Are you searching for quick, low-cost, and non-toxic disinfectant solution?

-Good news: hypochlorous acid fogging is the go-to solution for many commercial industries and even home cleaning problems.
+Good news: hypochlorous (HOCl) atomizing is the go-to solution for many commercial industries and even home cleaning problems.
 It’s fast, inexpensive, and tough on germs but gentle on everything else.

-What is hypochlorous acid?
-How will fogging work, and how can it benefit your industry or environment?
+What is hypochlorous?
+How does atomizing work, and how can it benefit your industry or environment?
 Read on for a comprehensive guide that has all the data and information you need to make this solution work for you.

-Hypochlorous acid (HOCl) is a naturally occurring substance in our white blood cells.
+Hypochlorous (HOCl) is a naturally occurring substance in the white blood cells of every mammal.
 It’s used to fight off harmful foreign agents like bacteria and fungi.
 It can even destroy notoriously tough strains like Staphylococcus aureus (MRSA).

 This makes HOCl a very impressive pathogen killer, while also being gentle enough to use on your eyelids.
 It’s completely free of the toxic surfactants or detergents found in other anti-pathogen solutions.